Desalination: Thermoionic process

 In October 2009, Saltworks Technologies announced a process that uses solar or other thermal heat to drive an ionic current that removes all sodium and chlorine ions from the water using ion-exchange membranes.

+In Jacksonville, Florida, a team led by Arctic Solar designed a solar-thermal desalination system that uses a thermal responsive solvent to draw in water.
+Arctic Solar then designed an external compound parabolic concentrator to heat the solvent and separate it from the generated fresh water.
+The company will test their ideas at Southern Company's Water Research and Conservation Center in Georgia.

 Evaporation and condensation for crops

 The seawater greenhouse uses natural evaporation and condensation processes inside a greenhouse powered by solar energy to grow crops in arid coastal land.

-Ion concentration polarisation (ICP)
+Ion concentration polarisation

-In 2022, using a technique that used multiple stages of ion concentration polarisation followed by a single stage of electrodialysis, researchers from MIT manage to create a filterless portable desalination unit, capable of removing both dissolved salts and suspended solids.
+In 2022, using a technique that used multiple stages of ion concentration polarisation (ICP) followed by a single stage of electrodialysis, researchers from MIT manage to create a filterless portable desalination unit, capable of removing both dissolved salts and suspended solids.
 Designed for use by non-experts in remote areas or natural disasters, as well as on military operations, the prototype is the size of a suitcase, measuring 42 × 33.5 × 19 cm^{3} and weighing 9.25 kg.

 The process is fully automated, notifying the user when the water is safe to drink, and can be controlled by a single button or smartphone app.
 As it does not require a high pressure pump the process is highly energy efficient, consuming only 20 watt-hours per liter of drinking water produced, making it capable of being powered by common portable solar panels.
 Using a filterless design at low pressures or replaceable filters significantly reduces maintenance requirements, while the device itself is self cleaning.

-However, the device is limited to producing 0.33 liters of drinking water per minute.
+However, the device is limited to producing 0.33 l/min of drinking water.
 There are also concerns that fouling will impact the long-term reliability, especially in water with high turbidity.
 The researchers are working to increase the efficiency and production rate with the intent to commercialise the product in the future, however a significant limitation is the reliance on expensive materials in the current design.